abvalatouski/wstp/README.md

 ```

 Let's write a loop where the server will handle all the incoming client requests.
-Notice, that the client might close the connection, so we need to wrap some code into `Check`
+Notice, that the client might close the connection, thus some code needs to be wrapped
-and `Quiet` functions to catch and handle the errors.
+into `Check` and `Quiet` functions to handle the errors.

 ```
 While[True,